otavioa/market-financial-ratios/README.md

 # Market Financial Ratios (MFR) API

 **Market Financial Ratios (MFR)** is a straightforward API designed to retrieve market financial ratios from Brazilian and United States companies.
-The data is provided by [StatusInvest](https://statusinvest.com.br/) and [Yahoo!
-Finance](https://finance.yahoo.com/).
+The data is provided by [StatusInvest](https://statusinvest.com.br/), [Yahoo!
+Finance](https://finance.yahoo.com/) and [ClubeFII](https://www.clubefii.com.br/).

 ## How It Works

-The API retrieves essential data from both [StatusInvest](https://statusinvest.com.br/) and [Yahoo!
-Finance](https://finance.yahoo.com/) and saves it into a internal MongoDB database.
+The API retrieves essential data from StatusInvest, Yahoo!
+Finance and ClubeFII and saves it into an internal MongoDB database.
 Subsequently, users can access this information via the local API and retrieve the specific data they require.

 ## Getting Started